Prayagxraj/breast-cancer-ml-optimisation-analysis/report/results.md

 ## Model Improvements

-Baseline Model
+### Baseline Model

-The first model was Logistic Regression with feature scaling implemented through a pipeline.
+The first model used Logistic Regression with feature scaling implemented through a pipeline.

 Evaluation used 5 fold cross validation.

-Baseline Accuracy
+**Baseline Accuracy**

 0.935

+---

-Feature Engineering using VIF
+### Feature Engineering using VIF

 The correlation heatmap showed strong relationships between features such as radius perimeter and area which indicated multicollinearity.